All Episodes

 Those people were idiots.

-What they did was allow the study to be self-selecting, and then they presented an incentive for people to get tested if they thought they had had it, thus boosting the number of people hugely that were going to present with it.
+What they did was allow the study to be self-selecting and then they presented an incentive for people to get tested if they thought they had had it, thus boosting the number of people hugely that were going to present with it.

-So they they increased the uh positives relative to the overall uh population uh by they distorted it by some unknown but quite massive amount.
+So they increased the positives relative to the overall population.

 Now a meta-study means that they look at facts and figures without involving themselves with the patients or the selection or any of that.